Print Edition - 2018-01-06 | News

 Jan 6, 2018-Election for the National Assembly will be held on February 7, a day earlier than the date suggested by the Election Commission, the government decided on Friday.

-According to the ordinance on upper house election, the government fixes the date in consultation with the poll authority.
+According to the ordinance on upper house election, the government fixes the date in consultation with the poll authority.“The Cabinet fixed the date in line with suggestions from the EC,” said Minister for Commerce Min Bahadur Bishwokarma.

 During a meeting between Prime Minister Sher Bahadur Deuba and Chief Election Commissioner Ayodhee Prasad Yadav on Tuesday, the EC had suggested holding the polls on February 8.